 101 Good Questions to Ask in a Relationship — From New Love to Long-Distance

-These good questions to ask in a relationship are tools.
-They fix what silence breaks.
-They make love stronger.
-They build trust.
-They bring back intimacy.
-This is not an interrogation.
-It is a rediscovery.
+These thoughtful questions to ask in a relationship are tools that can repair what silence has broken, strengthen love, rebuild trust, and restore the intimacy essential for a healthy partnership.
+This isn’t an interrogation — it’s a rediscovery.
 Every meaningful question is a step toward a deeper connection.

 The right questions can rebuild your connection, but sometimes you need more support.
 An AI Therapist can offer valuable guidance for deeper challenges.